dilijev/guest-list-generator/README.md

 (handles possibility of similar listings for the same event which involve different offers or packages and are therefore priced differently).
 * Improve the ability to easily add more retailers or input list types.
 * Add ability to specify output table layout (give more semantic meaning to the input formats to allow this).

-## Difficult / Low Value / Requires More Work Than Worthwhile
 * General goal: Require less ahead-of-time work on the part of the operator of this program.

+## Difficult / Low Value / Probably Not Worthwhile
 * Download the sources directly from the retailers instead of manually downloading.

 # Acknowledgements